ShahmirAliQureshii/chips-website/readme.md

 🔗 GitHub Repo: https://github.com/ShahmirAliQureshii/chips-landing-page

 ## 🧑‍💻 Author
-Made with 💛 and a lot of creative effort by Shahmir Ali Qureshi Feel free to fork, star, or contribute!
+Made with 💛 and a lot of creative effort by Shahmir Ali Qureshi<br>
+Feel free to fork, star, or contribute!